-14 For example, the WBCSD/WRI GHG Protocol Initiative, a Corporate Accounting and Reporting Standard, and IPIECA/API/IOGP Petroleum industry guideline for reporting 2011 greenhouse gas emissions.
-15 Scope 3 emission categories are calculated and reported in the ► Eni For 2023 - Sustainability performance document, highlighting each category's methodology and reporting boundary.
-16 The methodology was developed with the collaboration of independent experts and is being progressively improved to reflect the latest developments in emissions reporting standards.
-17 The scope does not include the contribution from the Chemicals sector.
+For example, the WBCSD/WRI GHG Protocol Initiative, a Corporate Accounting and Reporting Standard, and IPIECA/API/IOGP Petroleum industry guideline for reporting 2011 greenhouse gas emissions.
+15 Scope 3 emission categories are calculated and reported in the First 2023 - Sustainability performance document, highlighting each category's methodology and reporting boundary.
+The methodology was developed with the collaboration of independent experts and is being progressively improved to reflect the latest developments in emissions reporting standards.
+The scope does not include the contribution from the Chemicals sector

+OPERATIONAL EXCELLENCE

+Case Study

-Case Study Resilience of emissions intensity targets CONTEXT: in a context where there is no single standard for defining and reporting indicators associated with emission targets, companies adopt approaches that differ in terms of scope and decarbonization levers.
-ACTIVITIES: to assess the resilience of the emissions intensity indicator (Net Carbon Intensity19), Eni compared its trajectory with what would result from applying the net volume accounting method19, with and without emissions removed from the atmosphere through CCS solutions (provided by Eni as a service for third parties).
+Resilience of emissions intensity targets

+CONTEXT: in a context where there is no single standard for defining and reporting indicators associated with emission targets, companies adopt approaches that differ in terms of scope and decarbonization levers.

+ACTIVITIES: to assess the resilience of the emissions intensity indicator (Net Carbon Intensity), Eni compared its trajectory with what would result from applying the net volume accounting method, with and without emissions removed from the atmosphere through CCS solutions (provided by Eni as a service for third parties).
 Pronounced reductions in Net Carbon Intensity are observed when the methodological approach is varied.

-Eni's medium- and long-term targets only consider the application of CCS to its own assets, excluding this service's contribution to third parties.
 NET SCOPE 1+2+3 GHG EMISSIONS - A NEW INDICATOR From this reporting cycle, Eni introduced the indicator Net Scope 1+2+3 GHG Emissions, which considers equity assets and is not associated with any corporate targets.
 The indicator is calculated as the sum of net Scope 1, 2, and Scope 3 GHG emissions from the use of sold products (Cat.
 11 - calculated on the basis of equity production of upstream hydrocarbons).
-The comparison between the Net Scope 1+2+3 GHG Emissions and the NET LIFECYCLE GHG EMISSIONS shows a difference of almost double (200 vs. 398 MtCO2eq.), mostly related to the larger scope used in the life cycle methodology.
+The comparison between the Net Scope 1+2+3 GHG Emissions and the NET LI-FECYCLE GHG EMISSIONS shows a difference of almost double (200 vs. 398 MtCO2eq.), mostly related to the larger scope used in the life cycle methodology.
 The latter also includes energy products purchased from third parties (e.g. natural gas produced by third parties and sold by Eni).
-The reconciliation of these indicators20 is deemed appropriate to provide a representation consistent with the methodologies commonly used in the Oil & Gas industry and to ensure greater comparability.
+The reconciliation of these indicators is deemed appropriate to provide a representation consistent with the methodologies commonly used in the Oil & Gas industry and to ensure greater comparability.